-Year Year Ended December 31,
+Year Ended December 31,

 2023 2022 2021

 Medicare 31 % 31 % 30 %

 UnitedHealthcare 10 % 10 % 10 %

 41 % 41 % 40 %

 For tests performed, we recognize the related revenue upon delivery of a patient report to the prescribing physician based on the amount that we expect to ultimately receive.
 In determining the amount to accrue for a delivered test, we consider factors such as payment history, payer coverage, whether there is a reimbursement contract between the payer and us, payment as a percentage of agreed upon reimbursement rate (if applicable), amount paid per test and any current development or changes that could impact reimbursement.
 Upon ultimate collection, the amount received is compared to previous estimates and the amount accrued is adjusted accordingly.
-Our ability to increase our revenue will depend on our ability to penetrate the market, obtain positive coverage policies from additional third-party payers, obtain reimbursement rates for tests performed.
+Our ability to increase our revenue will depend on our ability to penetrate the market, obtain positive coverage policies from additional third-party payers, obtain reimbursement and/or enter into contracts with additional third-party payers for our current and new tests, and increase reimbursement rates for tests performed.
 Finally, should the judgments underlying our estimated reimbursement change, our accrued revenue and financial results could be negatively impacted in future periods.